Public Holiday Pay Rates by State: Complete 2025-2026 Guide

 These 8 public holidays apply across Australia under section 115 of the Fair Work Act 2009:

-*The Queen's Birthday public holiday is observed on different dates depending on the state or territory.
-Western Australia calls it the King's Birthday.
+*The King's Birthday public holiday is observed on different dates depending on the state or territory.

 Note on Easter Saturday: The NES lists the Saturday before Easter Sunday as a national public holiday.
 This means all states and territories observe it, even though some state legislation does not separately list it.